withastro/astro/packages/integrations/image/README.md

 The intergration can be configured to run with a different image service, either a hosted image service or a full image transformer that runs locally in your build or SSR deployment.

+There are currently no other configuration options for the `@astrojs/image` integration.
+Please [open an issue](https://github.com/withastro/astro/issues/new/choose) if you have a compelling use case to share.

 <details>
   <summary><strong>config.serviceEntryPoint</strong></summary>